ptrbortolotti/SONATA/README.md

 ## Introduction:

 The large number of constraints and design drivers from various disciplines makes the helicopter rotor blade development process difficult, time consuming and costly.
 The entire design process represents a classical aeroelastic problem, where the aerodynamic behavior, the structural elasticity and vibrational dynamics have to be studied simultaneously.
-The behavior can therefore not be examined with separate analysis of the different disciplines \cite{Tarzanin1998}.
-The integration of all the appropriate disciplines in the design process implies not only limitations on the design from various disciplines, but also defining and accounting for interactions so that the disciplines influence design decisions simultaneously rather than sequentially \cite{Adelman1989}.
+The behavior can therefore not be examined with separate analysis of the different disciplines [1].
+The integration of all the appropriate disciplines in the design process implies not only limitations on the design from various disciplines, but also defining and accounting for interactions so that the disciplines influence design decisions simultaneously rather than sequentially [2].
 Historically, the design and development of improved or entirely new rotor blades is conducted by departments in a company that maintain their separate simulation codes for performing their specific tasks.
-The aerodynamics department is responsible for performance calculations, aero-acoustics, rotor-wake interaction, unsteady airload prediction and computational fluid dynamics while the dynamics department focuses on rotor vibratory loads, stability and aeroelastic models\cite{Tarzanin1998}.
+The aerodynamics department is responsible for performance calculations, aero-acoustics, rotor-wake interaction, unsteady airload prediction and computational fluid dynamics while the dynamics department focuses on rotor vibratory loads, stability and aeroelastic models [1].
 The structural department determines the elastic properties as well as strength and fatigue characteristics.
-A Blade and Rotor Design Department often bundles the different aspects while considering materials, manufacturability, maintainability and safety requirements. \cite{Tarzanin1998}
+A Blade and Rotor Design Department often bundles the different aspects while considering materials, manufacturability, maintainability and safety requirements.
+[1]
 This modular approach narrows the scope of solutions, because each department focuses on individual objectives satisfied by individual design parameters.
 Mutual interactions can only be covered by numerous iterations.
-In contrast to that, a multidisciplinary approach offers a more systematic development process that is able to design a better helicopter rotor \cite{Adelman1989}.
-Because of the impact the rotor behavior has on the overall performance of the helicopter and on customer noticeable vibratory characteristics, rotor aeroelastic effects should be considered in the earliest stages of the design process \cite{Rohl2012a}.
+In contrast to that, a multidisciplinary approach offers a more systematic development process that is able to design a better helicopter rotor [2].
+Because of the impact the rotor behavior has on the overall performance of the helicopter and on customer noticeable vibratory characteristics, rotor aeroelastic effects should be considered in the earliest stages of the design process [3].
-In the last 25 years, researchers have repeatedly stated the need for a design methodology and optimization framework that combines computational efficiency of a beam description in aeromechanic analysis with a rotor blade structural model that is capable at describing realistic composite rotor blade cross-sections with respect to the structural properties, applied load, stress and strain distributions as well as design constraints \cite{Friedmann1991, Weller1988, Lim2016}.
+In the last 25 years, researchers have repeatedly stated the need for a design methodology and optimization framework that combines computational efficiency of a beam description in aeromechanic analysis with a rotor blade structural model that is capable at describing realistic composite rotor blade cross-sections with respect to the structural properties, applied load, stress and strain distributions as well as design constraints [4-6].

 ## Framework:

-Our multidisciplinary rotor blade design framework is named SONATA (**S**tructural **O**ptimization a**n**d **A**eroelas**t**ic **A**nalysis) and is illustrated in the following figure \ref{fig:framework}.
+Our multidisciplinary rotor blade design framework is named SONATA (**S**tructural **O**ptimization a**n**d **A**eroelas**t**ic **A**nalysis) and is illustrated in the following figure 1.
 Like most environments it comprises of **three** main components that are wrapped into an optimization framework.

 <img src="docs/environment.png" width="750" align='left'>

 Fig. 1: SONATA: Multidisciplinary Rotor Blade Design Environment for Structural Optimization and Aeroelastic Analysis embedded in OpenMDAO.

 1. As a **first** component, the current state of the art involves an aeromechanical analysis of rotorcraft blades which includes flexible multibody dynamics, nonlinear finite elements and various rotorcraft aerodynamic models.
 They are often referred to as Comprehensive Analysis.
-Examples are the widely used Comprehensive Analytical Model of Rotorcraft Aerodynamics and Dynamics II (CAMRAD II) \cite{Johnson2013} and the software Dymore \cite{Bauchau2001} beyond several others.
+Examples are the widely used Comprehensive Analytical Model of Rotorcraft Aerodynamics and Dynamics II (CAMRAD II) [9] and the software Dymore [10] beyond several others.
 Both of these codes are presently in use in the rotorcraft industry, academic institutions and government laboratories.
 The quality of the predictions have been documented in numerous publications.
 In our SONATA environment Dymore was chosen as aeromechanic tool for both a dynamic analysis in the time domain as well a modal analysis within the frequency domain.
-In this context classical 1D-beam elements are used to describe the rotor blade due to the much simpler mathematical formulation and reduced computational effort compared to a full three-dimensional finite element model of the composite rotor blade \cite{Datta2011a}.
+In this context classical 1D-beam elements are used to describe the rotor blade due to the much simpler mathematical formulation and reduced computational effort compared to a full three-dimensional finite element model of the composite rotor blade [11].
 Typically, this approach decouples the realistic composite blade definition and the manufacturability constraints from the aeromechanic analysis and the predesign of structural blade properties.
-That way, problems in the blade design cannot be discovered until later in the process where changes are costly and time consuming \cite{Rohl2012b}.
+That way, problems in the blade design cannot be discovered until later in the process where changes are costly and time consuming [12].
-2. Although the three-dimensional finite element method is the most accurate approach to model realistic rotor blades, it is still not appropriate for the use in rotor blade predesign \cite{Li2008, Datta2011a}.
-The slender characteristic of rotor blades allows the simplification to treat them as one-dimensional body \cite{Yeo2010}.
-Cesnik and Hodges \cite{Cesnik1995} formulated the Variational Asymptotic Beam Sectional Analysis (VABS) to accurately represent the behavior that is associated with the reduction of two-dimensions.
-In other words, this method splits the three-dimensional elastic problem into a two-dimensional linear cross-section analysis and a one-dimensional nonlinear beam analysis, which is able to consider initially twisted and curved, anisotropic, non-homogeneous materials to model general composite cross-sectional geometries \cite{Cesnik1995, Li2008}.
+2. Although the three-dimensional finite element method is the most accurate approach to model realistic rotor blades, it is still not appropriate for the use in rotor blade predesign [11, 13].
+The slender characteristic of rotor blades allows the simplification to treat them as one-dimensional body [14] Cesnik and Hodges [15] formulated the Variational Asymptotic Beam Sectional Analysis (VABS) to accurately represent the behavior that is associated with the reduction of two-dimensions.
+In other words, this method splits the three-dimensional elastic problem into a two-dimensional linear cross-section analysis and a one-dimensional nonlinear beam analysis, which is able to consider initially twisted and curved, anisotropic, non-homogeneous materials to model general composite cross-sectional geometries [13, 15].
 VABS is the **second** component of our environment.
-In the last 20 years, VABS and its variations have become a popular tool in rotor blade predesign and multidisciplinary rotor design optimization and their accuracy and efficiency has been validated in numerous publications \cite{Cesnik1995, Cesnik2004, Rohl2012a}.
+In the last 20 years, VABS and its variations have become a popular tool in rotor blade predesign and multidisciplinary rotor design optimization and their accuracy and efficiency has been validated in numerous publications [3, 15, 16].
 3. Consequently, most researches have developed individual parametric mesh generators for the cross-sectional analysis, that reduces their structural model to few design variables in the process.
 Such a preprocessor for parametric composite rotor blade cross-sections is referred to as *SONATA-CBM* in this framework.
 It is the **third** component of the SONATA environment.

 Last but not least, the tree components are managed by an environment where design variables and objectives can be defined, constraints to be applied and solvers to be launched.
-The **SONATA** framework uses [OpenMDAO](http://openmdao.org/)  \cite{Gray_2014, hwang_thesis_2015, Heath2013}, an open-source computing platform for system analysis and multidisciplinary optimization, written in Python.
+The **SONATA** framework uses [OpenMDAO](http://openmdao.org/)  [7, 8, 27], an open-source computing platform for system analysis and multidisciplinary optimization, written in Python.
 It allows the user to break down the structure of complex optimization tasks into a hierarchic manner while managing the numerical methods.
 A Python-based wrapper for Dymore has been developed to integrate the dynamic and modal analysis into the OpenMDAO-driven optimizations.
-Consequently \textit{SONATA-CBM} has been written in Python using the Python wrapper for the CAD-Kernel Opencascade [pythonOCC](http://www.pythonocc.org/ ).
+Consequently *SONATA-CBM* has been written in Python using the Python wrapper for the CAD-Kernel Opencascade [pythonOCC](http://www.pythonocc.org/ ).

 **Why Python?**